EnviDat/monitoring-backend/gcnet/README.rst

     -r (--repeatInterval) This runs the the import every <interval> minutes

-    -l (--localInput) Any string used in this argument will load local input files designated in config and will skip downloading files from web
+    -l (--localInput) Any string used in this argument will load local input files designated in config file "gcnet_metadata.ini" keys "data_local" and will skip downloading files from web

 Open terminal and navigate to project directory.
 Make sure virtual environment is activated.